 - For drones weighing up to 25 kilos, no special permits from the Swedish Transport Agency are required.
 All you are required to have is a drone licence and an operator ID, as long as you follow the three basic rules of drone flying: fly within your visual line of sight, no more than 120 meters above the ground, and always in a way that does not put others in danger.
 Drones weighing up to 25 kilos are included in the open category.
 However, other permits may be required, such as a dissemination permit for images and video, from the Swedish mapping, cadastral and land registration authority (Lantmäteriet), or a permit from the nearest airport to fly within its control zone.

-- If the flight exceeds any of the limitations for the open category, you have to apply for a permit from the Swedish Transport Agency.
+- If the flight exceeds any of the limitations for the open category, you have to follow the rules for either the specific category or the certified category.
 This applies to a number of situations, e.g. if you wish to fly beyond your visual line of sight or higher than 120 meters, but also if you wish to fly close to people without their permission or over a crowd of people.

 Find out more about the regulations, register as an operator and take the drone licence (Swedish language only).
 More detailed information in English about the regulations can be found at the European Union Aviation Safety Agency - EASA - website.